naveenpanickal/angular-material/README.md

 3. Add it to the import array.
 4. Use it in the HTML

-** It is better to create a seperat module to deal with importing and exporting comonents
+** It is better to create a seperate module to deal with importing and exporting components also create an array to store imported materials.